goetzrieger/ansible-labs-summit2020/content/ansible-collections/4-using-collections-from-tower/_index.md

 ## Create the Project and Job Template

-Not it's time to access your Tower web UI if you haven't done so out of curiosity already.
+Now it's time to access your Ansible Tower web UI if you haven't done so out of curiosity already.
 Point your browser to the URL you were given on the lab landing page, similar to `https://{{< param "external_tower1" >}}` (replace `<N>` with your student number and `<LABID>` with the ID of this lab) and log in as `admin`.
 You can find the password again on the lab landing page.

-To run your new Playbook in Tower you have to configure a number of objects:
+To run your new Playbook in Ansible Tower you have to configure a number of objects:

 - An **Inventory** with the managed hosts
 - **Machine Credentials** to access the managed hosts